Coyne Prairie is part of a complex of extremely diverse MPF-owned prairies in Dade County. Photo: Bruce Schuette

 About Coyne Prairie

 MPF purchased Coyne Prairie in June 2006.
-The prairie is named for Patrick Coyne, who purchased the prairie with his mustering-out payment from the Civil War.
+The prairie is named for Patrick Coyne, a Union veteran, who purchased the prairie with his mustering-out payment from the Civil War.
 The family owned and protected this prairie until MPF purchased it.

 Coyne Prairie is an 80-acre original prairie near Lockwood that is part of an MPF complex of prairies including Penn-Sylvannia Prairie one-quarter mile to the south (an 80-acre privately owned, original remnant prairie is directly south of Coyne)—and is adjacent to MPF’s Welsch Tract to the west.
 This complex lies within the Golden Grasslands Conservation Opportunity Area and the Golden Grasslands Important Bird Area.
 This prairie also is approximately 0.75 mile southwest from the Missouri Department of Conservation’s/The Nature Conservancy’s Niawathe Prairie Natural Area (320 acres) and less than two miles southeast of MDC’s Stony Point Prairie Conservation Area (960 acres).